22 Sep What Is the Felony Diversion Program in Arizona?

 - Child trafficking

-There are also several other factors—like the amount of restitution owed—that can determine if the case ALSO qualifies for this program.
+There are also a few other factors—like the amount of restitution owed—that can determine if the case, rather than the person, qualifies for this program.

-Once a person is accepted into the program they will be assessed and put into a track.
-These tracks tell you the classes and amount of counseling the participant is required to undergo in order to fulfill the program requirements.
+Once a person is accepted into the program, they will be assessed and put into a track.
+These tracks dictate the classes and amount of counseling the participant is required to undergo in order to fulfill the program requirements.

-This program is individualized, so while each person’s program may look similar, they should not all be the same.
-The program includes counseling (either group or individual).
-As well as skill building for staying sober, and frequent drug testing.
+The felony diversion program is individualized, so while some programs may look similar, they should not all be the same.
+The program often includes counseling (either group or individual), as well as skill building for staying sober, and frequent drug testing.

 Criminal Defense Attorney in the Phoenix Area

-If you have been charged with a felony in Arizona and think you may qualify for this program, having a good lawyer at your side is the best course of action.
-Each case is different, so work with someone who has the experience, and is trusted by many.
-Todd Coolidge and associates are experienced criminal attorneys and will work hard to help you.
-Contact Coolidge Law Firm today to schedule a consultation.
+If you have been charged with a felony in Arizona and think you may qualify for this program, having a good lawyer at your side will help.
+Every case is different, so you need to work with someone who has the right experience and is trusted by many.
+Todd Coolidge and associates will always work hard to help you.
+Contact us today to schedule a consultation.